dwave-examples/clustering/README.rst

 (i.e. most, if not all, the data could be unlabeled).
 However, all is not lost as we can still extract insights from this data through clustering.

-For example, when dealing with housing data---namely, square footage and price--- we can identify clusters in that data which may be indicative of different neighborhoods.
+For example, when dealing with housing data---namely, square footage and price---we can identify clusters in that data which may be indicative of different neighborhoods.
 Another example could be having a boolean vector of TV shows that consumers watch; clusters in this data could help identify a particular consumer demographic.

 As well, if we do have a few labelled data points in our data set, we could potentially label the entire cluster based on these.